FarhanAliRaza/Advent-of-code-/README.md

-# Solving Advent of code and learnign Rust
+# Solving Advent of code and learnign Rust + Mojo